k2view-academy/K2View-Academy/articles/15_web_services/14_Supported_Verbs_Put.md

 # Put Verb

 Use PUT APIs primarily **to update existing resource** (if the resource does not exist, API may decide whether to create a new resource or not).
-If a new resource has been created by the PUT API, the origin server MUST inform the user agent via the HTTP response code `201 (Created)` response, and if an existing resource is modified, either the `200 (OK)` or `204 (No Content`) response codes should be sent to indicate successful completion of the request.
+If a new resource has been created by the PUT API, the origin server MUST inform the user agent via the HTTP response code `201 (Created)`response, and if an existing resource is modified, either the `200 (OK)` or `204 (No Content`) response codes should be sent to indicate successful completion of the request.

 If the request passes through a cache and the Request-URI identifies one or more currently cached entities, those entries SHOULD be treated as stale.
 Responses to this method are **not cacheable**.

 The difference between the POST and PUT APIs can be observed in request URIs.
 POST requests are made on resource collections, whereas PUT requests are made on an individual resource.

-## 1. Put data into LU table
+##  Put Data Into LU Table

 http://IP address:PORT/api/[VERSION_NO]/lu/LU Name/iid/TABLE_NAME&token=token name&[format=json/xml]